Pho86/Pho86/README.md

 # *Hello world*
-I'm an aspiring front-end developer, who's passionate about providing seamless experiences to users for both web and mobile design.
+Hi, I'm an aspiring front end developer developing for both web and mobile platforms with a focus on providing users with seamless and responsive experiences.
+I'm  also passionate about building interactive and intuitive adventures.

 ## Technologies and Tools